aws/aws-cdk-rfcs/text/0001-cdk-update.md

     The `cdk init` command fills these out for you, so if your project has a standard layout, you shouldn't need to modify these from the generated defaults.
+    Also note that the output directory (`cdk.out` by default) is always automatically excluded, so doesn't need to be specified in the `cdk.json` file.

 In addition to the monitoring mode, it is possible to perform one-shot hotswap deployments on some or all of the stacks in the CDK application: